 Millennial artist Phan Thao Nguyen—who was born in 1987—produced her work “Tropical Siesta” with children in Gia Lai province in the Central Highlands.
 The young characters who live in “communes and work in self-sufficient farming communities” poeticize her mythical narrative that hints at the traumas of land reforms, conflict, and colonialism in her home country.

 Besides winning the Signature Art Prize, Phan Thao Nguyen was also a Rolex Protegee—mentored by performance artist Joan Jonas.

 “The support from Rolex gave me the financial support to focus on making my work, and the opportunity to work with my mentor, which really shaped my work conceptually,’ Phan Thao Nguyen continues.

 Despite her international recognition, Phan Thao Nguyen remains a Vietnamese artist telling personal stories.

 “I guess my work is very personal.
 I’m interested in narratives and literature.
 And also moving images and painting.
 The Propeller Group uses the topic of Vietnam, that relates to ideas of bigger power systems, such as the Soviet Union and the States.
 It’s broader,” Phan Thao Nguyen continues.
 “Somehow The Propeller Group—because it’s a collective of three people with diverse backgrounds—represents a different way of thinking to my perspective.”

-The achievement of these two Vietnamese artworks reaching the final, one winning the Signature Art Prize 2018, appears to be regional recognition of the growth of the creative community in Vietnam driven by different voices and perspectives—like Phan Thao Nguyen’s and the Propeller Group’s—and Vietnamese artists being representative of the regional art trend for works focused on history.
+The achievement of these two Vietnamese artworks reaching the final and one winning the Signature Art Prize 2018 appears to be regional recognition of the growth of the creative community in Vietnam driven by different voices and perspectives—like Phan Thao Nguyen’s and the Propeller Group’s—and Vietnamese artists being representative of the regional art trend for works focused on history.